Last updated on April 19th, 2019

 43. Uruguay produced almost 95% of its electricity from renewable sources in 2015.

 44. A woman in Uruguay was recently stopped from aborting her child by court.
 Actually, her boyfriend filled a law suit in the court claiming that he is willing to up bring the child on his own even if the mother of the child is not interested.
 The court ruled in favor of the boyfriend, which however, is against the rule of the country where abortions are legally permitted until the 12th week of pregnancy.
-The women, however has decided that she would appeal against the decision as she does not want to give birth to the child.
+The woman, however has decided that she would appeal against the decision as she does not want to give birth to the child.

 45. Philip Morris, a leading tobacco giant, was asked by the court to pay Uruguay a hefty fine of $7 million over a disputed cigarette advertisement.